George Bryan (golfer): Bryan Bros Golf

 In 2014, George and Wesley Bryan launched their YouTube channel "Bryan Bros Golf," which initially focused on trick shots and instructional content.
 The channel has grown to over 300,000 subscribers on YouTube, with additional followings of 250,000 on Instagram and 60,000 on TikTok.
 George serves as the "set up man" and technical producer for the videos, while Wesley typically performs the trick shots.

 The Bryan Bros were named Official Ambassadors of the Myrtle Beach golf community in January 2024 in partnership with Golf Tourism Solutions.
 Their content has evolved from pure trick shots to instructional videos, course vlogs, and behind-the-scenes looks at professional golf.

+Alongside his brother, in August 2025, Bryan participated in the inaugural Internet Invitational Youtube golf event organized by Barstool Sports.
+They also participated in the first two Creator Classic events organized by the PGA Tour.

 Business ventures

 The Bryan brothers recently purchased a golf course outside Columbia, South Carolina, with the help of business partner Greg Middleton.
 They use their social media platform to promote the course and grow their brand beyond digital content.